lea-lgbt/about-lea-lgbt/src/index.md

 Additionally, it uses fluid typography auto-generated via [Utopia](https://utopia.fyi).

-Kudos also go to Lene Saille and her [eleventy-excellent template](https://github.com/madrilene/eleventy-excellent) where I shamelessly copycatted the way to organize the configuration inside a `/config` folder and encapsulating things into eleventy plugins, and also the method of building the CSS styles directly via Eleventy.
+Kudos also go to Lene Saile and her [eleventy-excellent template](https://github.com/madrilene/eleventy-excellent) where I shamelessly copycatted the way to organize the configuration inside a `/config` folder and encapsulating things into eleventy plugins, and also the method of building the CSS styles directly via Eleventy.

 ## Financial support